-The facility generally complied with many of the performance indicators, including requirements for clinical oversight of the women's health program and follow-up care if indicated.
-However, the OIG identified concerns with tracking data related to cervical cancer screenings and communication of abnormal results to patients that warranted recommendations for improvement.
+Generally, the OIG found compliance with many of the performance indicators, including requirements for a designated women veterans program manager and women's health medical director, tracking of data related to cervical cancer screenings, and follow-up care when indicated.
+The OIG noted concerns with the Women Veterans Health Committee and communication of abnormal results to patients that warranted recommendations for improvement.